prust/crumblog/README.md

 ![crumblog logo](logo.png)

-Extremely simple static markdown blog generator, operates based on a folder full of markdown files, using the filename, file properties and markdown metadata).
+An extremely simple static markdown blog generator.
+It operates based on a folder full of markdown files, using the filename, file properties and markdown metadata.

 [Bread][0] designed by an unknown designer from [The Noun Project][1]